-- Add the Dakota language to the Visitors Guide and website. - Utilize the byway orientation maps that cover the entire byway (created in 2023).
-Dakota placenames are used, and historic Dakota village sites are included on these maps. - Create materials in different languages.
+- Add the Dakota language to the Visitors Guide and website. - Utilize the byway orientation maps that cover the entire Byway (created in 2023).
+Dakota placenames are used, and historic Dakota village sites are included on these maps.

-Develop the U.S. -Dakota War of 1862 and Natural History themes for the byway visitor.
+• Create materials in different languages.

-- Work with the Dakota communities to develop the U.S. -Dakota War of 1862 story in a sensitive way. - Work with natural history experts to come up with the overall story in the formation of the valley and old rock.
+Develop the U.S. -Dakota War of 1862 and Natural History themes for the Byway visitor.

-Develop Interpretation along the byway
+- Work with the Dakota communities to develop the U.S. -Dakota War of 1862 story in a sensitive way. - Work with natural history experts to come up with the overall story in the formation of the valley and old rock. - Work to have interpretation of one of these two main themes at each of our destination sites.

-Develop a Byway Activity Booklet or Guidebook focused on specific topics
+Develop Interpretation along the Byway

-- Design a Kiosk that could serve as a byway landmark with wayfinding and interpretation - Design addition interpretive panels on various topics such as the geology of the Minnesota River and the U.S.-Dakota War of 1862
+- Develop a Byway Activity Booklet or Guidebook focused on specific topics - Design a Kiosk that could serve as a byway landmark with wayfinding and interpretation - Design addition interpretive panels on various topics such as the geology of the Minnesota River and the U.S.-Dakota War of 1862 - Create tours for byway visitors